 The benefits to be received by our employees as a result of the proposed amendment of the Purchase Plan are not determinable, since the amounts of future purchases by participants are based on elective participant contributions.
-No purchase rights have been granted, and no shares of common stock have been issued, with respect to the 750,000 share increase for which stockholder approval is sought under this proposal.
+No purchase rights have been granted, and no shares of common stock have been issued, with respect to the 1,250,000 share increase for which stockholder approval is sought under this proposal.

-PROPOSAL 3 APPROVAL OF THE COMPANY'S 2009 OMNIBUS INCENTIVE COMPENSATION PLAN
+TO AMEND THE COMPANY'S 2009 OMNIBUS INCENTIVE COMPENSATION PLAN TO INCREASE THE NUMBER OF SHARES ISSUABLE UNDER THE PLAN

-In April 2009, the Board approved the Novatel Wireless, Inc. 2009 Omnibus Incentive Compensation Plan (the "Incentive Plan").
-The Incentive Plan affords the Board the ability to design compensatory awards that are responsive to our needs, and includes authorization for a variety of awards designed to advance our interests and long-term success by encouraging stock ownership among our directors, officers, employees and consultants.
+In April 2009, the Board approved the Novatel Wireless, Inc. 2009 Omnibus Incentive Compensation Plan (the "2009 Incentive Plan").
+The 2009 Incentive Plan affords the Board the ability to design compensatory awards that are responsive to our needs, and includes authorization for a variety of awards designed to advance our interests and long-term success by encouraging stock ownership among our directors, officers, employees and consultants.
 These awards include equity and cash awards intended to qualify as "performance-based compensation" within the meaning of Section 162(m) of the Internal Revenue Code (the "Code").
+The 2009 Incentive Plan currently authorizes the issuance of up to 2,500,000 shares of our common stock, of which 654,938 were available for issuance under the plan as of March 31, 2011.